Sumirmat97/E-ElectionSystem/README.md

 * The project opens with a graphical load page.
 * Initially the users can enroll themselves as voters.
 The data is stored in files.
 * Voters can see enrolled candidates and their manifestos.
 * Users can also register as candidates and submit their manifestos.
-This is stored in a diiferent file.
+This is stored in a different file.
 * The election officer (the person who has the admin password) has some admin rights:
    * Removing candidates and voters from the candidate and voter lists.
    * Commencing elections.
 After this no one can register.
 The users can then cast their votes.
 There is also an option of none of the above.